 - SIEM Syslog Port: Enter the port used by the SIEM instance to receive syslog messages.

 - SIEM Syslog Protocol: Select the appropriate protocol from the list.

 - Events to Process: Bomgar session data can contain many different event types.
 All types are available; however, a subset may be desired in the SIEM tool.
 Select only the events you would like sent to the tool.
 Events matching unchecked event types are ignored.

 On the Bomgar Middleware Engine server, in the <install dir>\Plugins\<integration>\Templates folder, there are multiple files ending with *.hbs.
-These files are used by the application to format the syslog messages transmitted to the SIEM tool each time a Bomgar session ends.
+These files are used by the plugin to format the textual session report and exit surveys that are added to the corresponding ticket each time a Bomgar session ends or each time a survey is submitted.
 The templates can be edited if desired.

 Note: If changes need to be made to a template, it is a good idea to first back up the original in case the changes ever need to be reverted.

 For additional information on Handlebars templates, see handlebarsjs.com.